Host your blog on a subdirectory using Cloudflare Workers

 2.1 KV Store

-Log into the Cloudflare Dashboard.
+Log in to the Cloudflare Dashboard.
 Then, navigate to Workers & Pages → KV.

 Cloudflare KV Settings